Lesbian: Literature

 Ancient lesbian writers include Sappho.
-(Note: Sappho has also served as a subject of many works of literature by writers such as John Donne, Alexander Pope, Pierre Louÿs, and several anonymous writers, that have addressed her relationships with women and men.
+(Note: Sappho has served as a subject of many works of literature by writers such as John Donne, Alexander Pope, Pierre Louÿs, and several anonymous writers, that have addressed her relationships with women and men.
 She has been used as an embodiment of same-sex desire, and as a character in fictions loosely based on her life.)
 Ancient stories interpreted as examples of lesbianism include the Book of Ruth, Camilla and Diana, Artemis and Callisto, and Iphis and Ianthe.
 For ten centuries after the fall of the Roman Empire, lesbianism disappeared from literature.
 Foster points to the particularly strict view that Eve—representative of all women—caused the downfall of mankind; original sin among women was a particular concern, especially because women were perceived as creating life.
 During this time, women were largely illiterate and discouraged from intellectual pursuit, and men shaped ideas about sexuality.